One thing homebuyers and renters frequently cite as a ‘must have’ is character.

 Between 1841 and 1901, the population of the UK more than doubled.

 And that meant a huge rise in space-saving terraced homes simply to house the burgeoning numbers on UK soil.

 Once the brick tax, which held back builders until 1850, was removed, construction of homes started with smaller bricks and large bay windows - common with the remaining Victorian properties today.

 Interior Victorian features at the time focused on ornate fireplaces, skirting boards and coving and these are very much the features to look out for today if you're looking to buy a Victorian home.

-Edward VII was bold and extroverted and so a boom in house building between 1901 and 1910 very much reflects his style.
+Edward VII was bold and extroverted, so the boom in house building between 1901 and 1910 very much reflects his style.

 Sometimes set back from roads with front gardens (unlike Victorian terraces), many Edwardian properties also made use of porches for additional privacy, while also bringing in more windows and wider hallways and rooms.

-More wood was also used for styling, with parquet flooring inside and faux Tudor cladding on the outside
+More wood was also used for styling, with parquet flooring inside and faux Tudor cladding on the outside.

 But a short hunt around a salvage yard can often yield some period gems, meaning you can replace like for like and maintain the lovely character of your period home.

 Don't be afraid to mix up modern with traditional, either.